 |Programs of Study

-Entering students are offered full financial aid for the first twelve months of their graduate studies.
-Students beyond their first year are supported by their research adviser or by individual fellowships and a variety of training grants.
-During the 2016-17 academic year, full support includes $26,000 in direct aid for a twelve-month year plus, 95% coverage of health-care benefits, (and some dependent-care coverage) worth more than $3000 per year.
-Students receive an additional amount of more than $8000 in the form of tuition & fee support.
+Students receive full financial support while they are working towards their PhD, assuming that they are in good standing and making good progress toward their PhD degree.
+Sources of support vary, as we have many training grants, program funds, as well as specific research grants of the research advisor.
+At least half of our trainees apply for, and are funded by, individual fellowship awards - both internally and externally funded.
+During the 2022-23 academic year, full support includes $34,000 in direct aid for a twelve-month year plus, 95% coverage of health-care benefits, (and some dependent-care coverage) worth more than $3000 per year.
+Students receive an additional amount of more than $8000 in the form of tuition and fee support.

 Cost of Study